Technology and Spirituality

 consciousness will not be achievable without the creation of worldwide

 communication networks.
-Using a proto-marxist language we could say that only
+Using a proto-marxist language we could say that

 such technological infrastructure would create the necessary material conditions